 Based on the above, the owner(s) of White Diamond Marine Inc. will need to bring $53,000 to the closing table.

-So overall the balance sheet has serious issues.
+Overall the balance sheet has serious issues.
 First the quick ratio is extremely low.
-Secondly the debt exceeds the book value of fixed assets by $54,000.
+Secondly, the debt exceeds the book value of fixed assets by $54,000.
 Does this make sense?
 Well another way to understand this is to look at the equity situation.

 One of the most difficult aspects of small business is capitalizing the operation during the early years of business.
 White Diamond Marine Inc. is a perfect example.
 In the equity section the business is currently negative driven by the loss from the current year (2015).